bwoakley/Hiking_in_Phoenix/README.md

 ![image](Misc/table_from_EDA3.jpg)

-Still following "E - Camelback - Cholla Trail", we ask did they try to detect hikers on every day?
+The above query groups by and orders by __Date__, counting the number of measurements per day.
-How many days are there from the first to last reading?
+We gain two insights from this query.

+First, we notice that the data ranges from "1/1/2019" to "12/31/2022" and contains readings from every single day in that range.
 We confirm that there are a total of 1461 days worth of data from "1/1/2019" to "12/31/2022".

-We also notice that the group originally began with 46 sensors and ended the experiment with 43 sensors.
+Second, we also notice that the city researchers originally began with 46 sensors and ended the experiment with 43 sensors.

-From this query, we start to understand the scope of the data set.
+We are starting to understand the scope of the data set.

 ## Preprocessing and Cleaning with SQL